chantastic/sites/chan.dev/src/content/posts/comprehending-yaml.md

 ---
 title: Comprehending YAML
-description: "Explore the intricacies of YAML, its relation to JSON, and how to understand complex data structures and types in YAML, with clear examples and comparisons."
+description: 'Explore the intricacies of YAML, its relation to JSON, and how to understand complex data structures and types in YAML, with clear examples and comparisons.'
 publishDate: 2021-02-11
 tags:
   - yaml